ietf-wg-ccwg/draft-ietf-ccwg-ratelimited-increase/draft-welzl-ccwg-ratelimited-increase.md

 # Increase rules {#rules}

-When FlightSize < cwnd, regardless of the current state of a congestion control algorithm, senders using a congestion-controlled transport protocol:
+When FlightSize < cwnd, regardless of the current state of a congestion control algorithm, senders using a congestion controlled transport protocol:

 1. MUST include a constraint on the growth of cwnd
 2. SHOULD cap cwnd to be no larger than limit(maxFS)